-Patients with Adrenal Fatigue are a cut above the rest.
+Patients with Chronic Adrenal Fatigue are a cut above the rest.
 They are go-getters with “Type A” personalities.
 They are usually more caring and conscientious than most.
 They possess above-average intelligence, and they are responsible enough to have educated themselves about their health challenges.

-And if you’re like them, you will identify closely with this information.
+And if you’re like them, you will identify closely what I’ve learned about chronic fatigue.

 #1 I was sidelined from life too.